tinfoilhat/tinfoil-sms/README.md

 3. Security above all else, including performance

-We heed the tinfoil hat as a right of passage, as a quick view of [facebook's privacy mess](http://www.nytimes.com/interactive/2010/05/12/business/facebook-privacy.html?ref=personaltech) will traumatize even the most reserved facebook users.
+We view the tinfoil hat as a right of passage, as a quick view of [facebook's privacy mess](http://www.nytimes.com/interactive/2010/05/12/business/facebook-privacy.html?ref=personaltech) will traumatize even the most reserved facebook users.